Blog

 Understanding the role emission factors play in LCA at Scale

-Emissions factors (EFs) are used to quantify the emissions of substances or pollutants associated with the different stages in the complete life cycle of a product.
-When applied to GHG emissions, they are typically expressed as kilograms of CO₂ equivalent (kg CO₂e) per unit of activity or product.
+To carry out LCAs, emissions factors (EFs) are necessary to quantify the emissions of substances or pollutants associated with the different stages in the complete life cycle of a product.
+When applied specifially to GHG emissions, they are typically expressed as kilograms of CO₂ equivalent (kg CO₂e) per unit of activity or product.

 For example: